 Advantages of Investing in a Kiwi Bond

-Fixed interest rates are lower than interest rates on investments issued by a bank.
-Kiwi bonds offer fixed interest rates, so it comes with a lower risk compared to investments issued by the bank.
+Fixed interest rates offered are lower than interest rates on investments issued by a bank.
+Kiwi bonds however, come with a lower risk compared to investments issued by the bank because they are fully backed and secured by the government.
 Therefore, bonds are a safe investment option for New Zealand residents.

-Additionally, it is a preferred choice of investment for residents because of the relatively stable economy in New Zealand and because the government holds a creditworthiness rating of AA, which is the second-highest debt rating in the country.
+Additionally, it is a preferred choice of investment for residents because of the relatively stable economy in New Zealand and because the government holds a credit rating of AA+, which is the second-highest debt rating in the world.

-Since New Zealand is expected to report positive economic growth in the future, bondholders can also expect to yield positive earnings in the long-term.
+Since New Zealand is expected to report positive economic growth in the future, bondholders can also expect full repayment of their investment.